 Leash Training Dogs

 Every puppy needs to learn to walk on a leash.
-That said, most places have leash laws, but there will be moments when keeping your puppy on a leash is for his safety.
+That said, most places have leash laws, but there will be moments when keeping your puppy on a leash is for their safety.
 Learn how to introduce your dog to the leash, and then teach them how to walk properly on the leash.
 You can be beside them on a bike.
 A leash walk teaches your puppy not to lunge or pull when on the leash, making the experience enjoyable for both you and your pup.

 How to Socialize Dogs and Puppies

 Socialization means training your dog to accept unfamiliar people, animals, and different places by exposing them to these things.
 Socialized dogs are less likely to develop problem behaviors.
 Furthermore, socialization can help prevent the development of various fears and phobias.

 Bottom line: Socializing your dog or puppy will make them a happier, better-behaved dog.